S3rBr0P4r/AppointmentManager/README.md

 * Every endpoint contains documentation and examples for better understanding.
 * This project has been done using clean architecture as better as possible.
 Any feedback about it is more than welcome.
-* **Branching strategy in this project due to the lack of a team.
+* **Branching strategy in this project has not been used due to the lack of a team.
 Within a team, it would have been wiser that each feature of the application would have been created in its branch and merged to master after:**
     * Create a Pull Request with further information about the changes
     * Code Review done by the team
 * Requirements provided in the document were not accurate, finding the following issues:
-    - The endpoint `https://draliatest.azurewebsites.net/api/availability/  GetWeeklyAvailability/` from Slot service does not provide the information provided in the document.
-It also provides the `Facility Id`, being required to take slots.
+    - The endpoint `https://draliatest.azurewebsites.net/api/availability/GetWeeklyAvailability/` from Slot service does not provide the same information written in the document, having a new property named `Facility Id`, which is mandatory to take slots.

         ![Get response from Slot service](./documentation/images/slot_service_get_response.png)